Code-Institute-Submissions/Covid-19-help-info/README.md

 ## Structure
 The pages are have headers with large navbar text and are hover interactive to make it as clear as possible what your clicking and what pages are available.
-This is to make it user friendly to members of the community who may not be comfortable on computers as some as I  feel at risk memebers of the community has a strong corrolation with the less tech savy memebers example the elderly. the footer is set up similarily.
+This is to make it user friendly to members of the community who may not be comfortable on computers as some, as I  feel at risk memebers of the community have a strong corrolation with the less tech savy memebers example the elderly. the footer is set up similarily.
 For this reason aswell clear directions on page such as on support and the banner in advice help users with in your face instructions and advice.

 ## Skeleton
+The original skelton changed over the coarse of the project, I've attached the original sketches of each of the pages and written what changed about them aswell.

+[Home-page](./assets/wireframes/landing-page.pdf) - This was just a drawing of what I wanted the user to see when the enter the website rather then the full content of the home page layout.

+[Advice-page](./assets/wireframes/advice-page.pdf) - Some extra features where added to the advice page (washing hand advice) which changed the layout from originally planned.

+[Support-page](./assets/wireframes/support-volunteer.pdf) - This page had a complete changeup from the original plan as it had a cluttered layout.

+[contact-info](./assets/wireframes/contact-info-page.pdf) - Slight adjustment from original plan with addition of Irish map image.

 ## Surface
 Used a calmer set of colours for this page primarily as I felt the topic was stressful enough as is.
 A lot of white space in order to make it a little clearer for users.